 Constraints:

-1 <= n <= 104Problem Overview: Given an integer n, determine the minimum number of perfect square numbers (1, 4, 9, 16, ...) whose sum equals n.
-You can reuse the same square multiple times, and the goal is to minimize the count.
+1 <= n <= 104Problem Overview: Given an integer n, return the minimum number of perfect square numbers (like 1, 4, 9, 16...) whose sum equals n.
+Each square can be used multiple times.
+The challenge is minimizing the count while exploring combinations efficiently.

-Approach 2: Dynamic Programming (O(n√n) time, O(n) space)
+Approach 2: Dynamic Programming (O(n√n) Time, O(n) Space)

 | Approach | Time | Space | When to Use |